 Christini Technologies, Inc. is based out of Philadelphia, Pennsylvania and was founded in 1999 by Steven Christini.
 Christini Technologies developed a revolutionary two-wheel-drive system for mountain bicycles and motorbikes that provides unequaled traction and control on challenging biking surfaces.
-Christini all-wheel-drive motorbikes have captured critical acclaim and a number of trophies at national and international motorbike competitions.
+Christini all-wheel-drive motorbikes have captured critical acclaim and a number of accolades at national and international motorbike competitions.
 Since then they have been avidly testing, adapting and plotting the birth of a symbiotic system that would fit onto a variety of motorcycle chassis.
 In the highly competitive custom bike market, always having something fresh, like a new twist on gearing or braking, and getting that advantage to market quickly are critical to growth and survival.
 Something really new is a competitive advantage only if you are the only one who has it.

 Truly new ideas are often the offspring of frustration.
-When Steve Christini, kept losing traction as he mountain biked in the rain, his frustration bore this idea: If Off-Roaders -- those charging across creek beds and countryside in all-wheel-drive (AWD) vehicles—aren’t hampered by bad weather, why should bikers be?
+When Steve Christini, kept losing traction as he mountain biked in the rain, his frustration bore this idea: If Off-Roaders -- those charging across creek beds and countryside in all-wheel-drive (AWD) vehicles—aren’t hampered by bad weather, why should bikes be?
 Why not AWD mountain bikes?
-Entrepreneurship: Transforming an idea into a reality A few years later, Christini All Wheel Mountain Bikes has a very hot, much sought-after biking product.
+A few years later, Christini All Wheel Mountain Bikes has a very hot, much sought-after biking product.
 The patented radical design works like this: The bike incorporates a rigid, lightweight drive system within the frame of the bike.
 A secondary set of gears is mounted to the rear wheel.
 Once activated by a “shift-on-the-fly” clutch, power is transmitted via a hollow shaft through the frame and down the fork to the front wheel.
 The result is an AWD system that provides instantaneous power transfer while still providing a full steering range.
 Christini is now negotiating with several major bike manufacturers to incorporate all-wheel-drive into their bike lines.

 Getting to this spot wasn’t all that easy.
 When Christini and his business partner, Mike Dunn, formalized the design for their all-wheel drive mountain bike, they immediately faced a major problem: Neither had experience working with suppliers of the machining services required to manufacture the precision gearing components of their radical drive system.
 Initially, they used the Yellow Pages to locate local suppliers, which worked to a degree but left them with no means to measure whether they were paying a reasonable price and/or receiving the highest quality.